Arjun-2k19/Arjunprajapati/README.md

 👨🏻•💻 About Me
 🎓   Studying Computer Science and Engineering at IET Lucknow and coding stuffs.

-🤔   Exploring new technologies and developing software solutions and quick hacks.
+🤔   Exploring new technologies and developing software solutions.

 🌱   Learning about Javascript , Reactjs , Nodejs and problem solving skills .